The 20 Best Microphthalmia Doctors Near Me

 Toulouse, FR

-Nicolas Chassaing practices in Toulouse, France.
+Nicolas Chassaing practices practicing medicine in Toulouse, France.
 Mr. Chassaing is rated as an Elite expert by MediFind in the treatment of Microphthalmia.
-His top areas of expertise are Microphthalmia, Anophthalmia Plus Syndrome, Coloboma, Micropthalmia Associated with Colobomatous Cyst, and Pancreas Transplant.
+He is also highly rated in 16 other conditions, according to our data.
+His clinical expertise encompasses Microphthalmia, Anophthalmia Plus Syndrome, Coloboma, and Micropthalmia Associated with Colobomatous Cyst.

 Elite in Microphthalmia